radareorg/radare2-book/basic_commands/write.md

-###3.8.1 Write over with operation
+###Write Over

-The `wo` command (write operation) accepts multiple kinds of operations that can be applied on the curren block.
-This is for example a XOR, ADD, SUB, ...
+The `wo` command (write over) has many subcommands.
+It is applied to the current block.
+Supported operations: XOR, ADD, SUB...

     [0x4A13B8C0]> wo?
     |Usage: wo[asmdxoArl24] [hexpairs] @ addr[:bsize]